charlieocurtis/bathymetry-plot/README.md

 > - The project will  require a python3 version >= 3.8
 > - The project was written on Windows, so make sure to change the line endings in your editor before trying to install
 >   dependencies.
-> - Linux distros may require a separate install for tkinter (python3) see [here.](https://stackoverflow.com/a/25905642/11895915)
+> - Linux distros may require a separate installation for tkinter (python3) see [here.](https://stackoverflow.com/a/25905642/11895915)
 > - For the web app: once running, got to ```localhost:8050/dash```.

 ## Packages